Capitalism swims like a shark. And upon the shark’s fin, an exciting prospect is dancing: commons-based peer production.

 - Fourth, the Deschooling project sets out to investigate how commons-based peer production could change our educational system(s).

-The P2P lab is sustained on a modest budget and is financially sustainable till September 2019.
-Thus, in parallel with our research endeavours we will be working towards successful research funding.
-Of course, we are constantly on the look-out for co-operation on interesting projects and will gladly provide our services in a pro-bono manner if the output is a commons.
+The P2P lab is financially sustainable till December 2022.
+Most of our funding comes from a European Research Council Starting Grant (2019-22).
+We are constantly on the look-out for co-operation on interesting projects and will gladly provide our services in a pro-bono manner if the output is a commons.